Certora/Examples/CVLByExample/Summarization/Keywords/README.md

 ## Always.spec
 Here the function `get1` is summarized by `ALWAYS(7)` while `get2` is not summarized.
 Therefore, the rule `isG1Always7` is verified, as `g1` can be only 7.
 However, `isG2Always7` is violated as `g2` can be any value.
-As default, the prover takes into account that any value is a possible one.
+As default, the Certora Prover takes into account that any value is a possible one.

 Run via ```certoraRun certora/conf/runAlways.conf``` [A report of this run](https://prover.certora.com/output/1902/31dbb3850048402cb5567095939c7584?anonymousKey=4cfea6c137777248bb60ec4ea6fe112832eb0b5a)